zuozhenggh/learning-library/data-management-library/goldengate/stream-analytics/ggsa-publishing-export/ggsa-publishing-export.md

 You can Publish a pipeline in two ways.
 You can hover over the pipeline in the Catalog page and see the Publish button highlighted.
 Alternatively, you can open the pipeline and click on the Publish button on the top right-hand corner of the screen.

-1. Go ahead and Publish the RetailPromotions from Lab 3.
+1. Go ahead and Publish the RetailPromotions from *Create Retail Pipeline Lab*.
 2. In the Pipeline Settings page note the parameters that are configurable for Spark such as number of Executors and Memory as well as Driver Memory.
 For this lab we are going to keep all the defaults since we are only running on one node.
 In production, setting these parameters affect the performance of the pipeline.
 3. Do NOT make any changes to the settings and click on the Publish button